fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 afi-0938ad46413691732 (FPGA MSM kernel running at 278MHz)

-Note these tests take up to 30min each as we transform 2<sup>26</sup> affine points into their twisted edwards representation.
+Note these tests take up to 30min each as we transform 2<sup>26</sup> affine points into their twisted Edwards representation.

 Running `cargo test` to verify the result for 4 rounds of 2<sup>26</sup> MSM: